bencvt/McPacketSniffer/README.md

 Start Minecraft with this mod installed, which will automatically create `(minecraft dir)/mods/McPacketSniffer/options.txt`.
 You can open this file in a text editor to specify exactly what you want to log.
-Any changes you make will take effect within a few seconds; no need to restart Minecraft for most changes.
+Any changes you make will take effect within a few seconds; no need to restart Minecraft for most changes, though some settings won't take effect until you open a new server connection.

 The packet logs are located in `(minecraft dir)/mods/McPacketSniffer/logs`.